 - Anomalies and variations of the coat (comment: there are many cat breeds i.e. hairless cats and rex cats which are often bald or semi-bald and the Peterbald for example).

 - Polydactyly – extra toes (comment: there are no health problems associated with this condition as far as I am aware).
+I am surprised at this as polydactyly is fairly common in the Maine Coon although the CFA disqualifies polydactyl Maine Coons at cat shows.

 - Brachycephalic head – rounded, short head. (comment: Persian and Exotic SH)